estebanlugom/hello_word/README.md

-# hello_word
+# hello_world
-This reposytori is my proof
+This reposytori is my proof for inicialiti in GhitHub